 So under the new General Data Protection Regulation (GDPR), today we received an email from a domain registrar in Greece that explicitly states:

 Let us be aware that WHOIS data collection practices were one of the gray areas of the law.
-The GDPR requires organizations to collect only as much data as is needed for a specific business purpose, and no more.
-So data that mentions the administrative and technical manager of an email is now prohibited from being freely published on the internet.
+GDPR requires organizations to collect only as much data as is needed for a specific business purpose, and no more.
+Thus, data that mentions the administrative and technical manager of an email is now prohibited from being freely published on the internet.

 Thus, the services of concealment of these data by registrars are no longer meaningful.
 Please be reminded that anonymity services were additionally charged.